Women's tour 2021

 If the licensing officer decides the event needs licensing, they will recommend a safety advisory group (SAG) meeting to discuss your event.

-Some small events may not be recommended for a SAG.
-On the other hand, there are events that do not require licensing that are still recommended to have a SAG meeting due to certain circumstances of the event, such as traffic issues or other safety issues not covered by the local authority licensing laws.
+Some events do not require licensing, but we recommend a SAG meeting because of traffic issues or safety issues not covered by the local authority licensing laws.

 What safety advisory groups do

-The safety advisory group's main functions are to advise the licensing authority (i.e. the district council) on appropriate conditions for licensed events, and advise organisers of both licensed and unlicensed events on:
+The safety advisory group's main functions are to advise the licensing authority (i.e. the district council) on appropriate conditions for licensed events.
+The group advises organisers of both licensed and unlicensed events on:

 - the prevention of crime and disorder

 - the prevention of public nuisance (such as noise and traffic congestion)

 Depending on the nature of the event, the licensing authority (who is responsible for organising the SAG meetings) can call on other agencies for specialist advice.